 What Stump Grinding Really Costs in Hampton Roads (2026)

-Stump Grinding Starts at $200 — Here's Why
+Stump Grinding priced per job — Here's Why

-The baseline for most stump grinding companies in Hampton Roads is $200 for the smallest stump.
+The baseline for most stump grinding companies in Hampton Roads is call for pricing for the smallest stump.
 That might seem high for a small crepe myrtle stump that takes 15 minutes to grind.
 But most of that cost isn't the grinding itself — it's everything that happens before and after.

 Here's the key: that mobilization cost is the same whether you grind 1 stump or 10.
 The grinder has to get there either way.
 Which is exactly why volume discounts exist — and why they're so significant.